 Click on the topics below to find out more...

 Have you ever noticed how we can -- think, behave, react, feel -- in radically different ways depending on circumstances, physical health, who we are or what is going on in our lives.
-One way of looking at the human psyche is to understand it as a group of so-called "subpersonalities" each of which is capable of operating as an independent person for shorter or longer periods of time.
+One way of looking at the human psyche is to understand it as a group of so-called 'subpersonalities' or 'selves' each of which is capable of operating as an independent person for shorter or longer periods of time.

 Some of these subpersonalities are role associated -- the mother or the boss for instance.
 Others operate to keep us safe -- the protector, the controller.
 Yet others are young -- inner children -- and others are gender-based -- inner male and female.
 There are ones which run us -- the critic is a good example here -- and others we don't know about but which influence us nevertheless.